Updating Horizontal Tidebound

 She turned back.
 “Darn.
 And here I was looking for some excitement.”

-“Well, the most excitement I can offer is Pop Rocks candy and a soda,” he suggested.
+“Well, the most exciting thing I can offer is Pop Rocks candy and a soda,” he suggested.

 “Soda!
 Candy!”
 George brightened considerably as he babbled between his fingers.